AzureAD/microsoft-authentication-library-for-js/README.md

     -   [Silent Flow](https://docs.microsoft.com/azure/active-directory/develop/msal-acquire-cache-tokens#acquiring-tokens-silently-from-the-cache)
     -   [On-behalf-of Flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)

--   [Microsoft Authentication Library for JavaScript v3.x](lib/msal-browser/): A browser-based, framework-agnostic browser library that enables authentication and token acquisition with the Microsoft Identity platform in JavaScript applications.
+-   [Microsoft Authentication Library for JavaScript](lib/msal-browser/): A browser-based, framework-agnostic browser library that enables authentication and token acquisition with the Microsoft Identity platform in JavaScript applications.
 Implements the OAuth 2.0 [Authorization Code Flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow), and is [OpenID-compliant](https://docs.microsoft.com/azure/active-directory/develop/v2-protocols-oidc).
--   [Microsoft Authentication Library for React v2.x](lib/msal-react/): A wrapper of the msal-browser 2.x library for apps using React.
+-   [Microsoft Authentication Library for React](lib/msal-react/): A wrapper of the msal-browser 2.x library for apps using React.
--   [Microsoft Authentication Library for Angular v3.x](lib/msal-angular/): A wrapper of the msal-browser 2.x library for apps using Angular framework.
+-   [Microsoft Authentication Library for Angular](lib/msal-angular/): A wrapper of the msal-browser 2.x library for apps using Angular framework.
--   [Microsoft Authentication Extensions for Node v1.x](extensions/msal-node-extensions/): The Microsoft Authentication Extensions for Node offers secure mechanisms for client applications to perform cross-platform token cache serialization and persistence.
+-   [Microsoft Authentication Extensions for Node](extensions/msal-node-extensions/): The Microsoft Authentication Extensions for Node offers secure mechanisms for client applications to perform cross-platform token cache serialization and persistence.
 It gives additional support to the Microsoft Authentication Library for Node (MSAL).

 ### Libraries in Long-term Support (LTS)